Xylene, used in the chemical industry, is a derivative of benzene... | Channels for Pearson+

 Naming Benzene: Study with Video Lessons, Practice Problems & Examples

 Xylene, used in the chemical industry, is a derivative of benzene with two methyl groups (-CH3) as substituents.
-What is the line-angle structure of paraxylene, an isomer of xylene?
+Sketch the line-angle structures for its two other isomers aside from paraxylene.

 Xylene, used in the chemical industry, is a derivative of benzene with two methyl groups (-CH3) as substituents.
-What is the line-angle structure of paraxylene, an isomer of xylene?
+Sketch the line-angle structures for its two other isomers aside from paraxylene.